Top 6 Effective Tabletop Exercise Scenarios for Business Continuity

 When things go wrong, it can seem like everything is being sent into chaos at the same time.
 This is all about "multiple battles on multiple fronts."
 For example, perhaps a train crashed and triggered a gas explosion.
 Staff members are injured or kept from coming to work.
 Not to mention, the explosion started a fire that's spreading.
 It's critical for businesses to understand how to manage multiple disruptions at once.
 Tabletop exercises for scenarios like this provide insight into how multiple disruptions should be reflected in your Business Continuity Plan.

-Tabletop Exercises can be customized to your specific industry, geography, facilities, and participants to focus on the communication, response and recovery skills you want to work on from a particular scenario.
+Tabletop Exercises can (and should) be customized to your specific industry, geography, facilities, and participants while focusing on the communication, response, and recovery skills you want to exercise.
 Contact Attainium today to learn more about our Tabletop Exercises and how they can be utilized to benefit your business continuity planning efforts.